Release date: January 2020

 Example: Filtering Incidents Based on ‘Company Name’

 You may have Service Catalog items for external users from different companies.
-Now, you will have an easy way to view all requests from external users without a company name since you can filter items that are empty.
+Now, you have an easy way to view all requests from external users without a company name because you can filter items that are empty.

 SolarWinds Service Desk is excited to announce a major enhancement to the SolarWinds Service Desk integration with Jira.
 This will increase agents’ efficiency by giving users the ability to see comments from Jira inside the SolarWinds Service Desk.
 Moving forward, it has never been easier to get a complete and comprehensive picture of each incident in your organization.

 This enhancement will make sure that new comments will be integrated from Jira to SolarWinds Service Desk.
 In addition, when a Incident index table is either edited or deleted on a record in Jira, the same Incident index table on the correlating incident in SolarWinds Service Desk will be edited or deleted as well.